nerds-odd-e/doughnut/README.md

 ### 1. Quick Start - doughnut development environment setup

-From the root of doughnut directory:
+:checkered_flag: From the root of doughnut directory, in a terminal, run:

 ```bash
 ./setup-doughnut-dev.sh